rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 ### Scheduling backups by using the API

-You can enable, modify, and delete scheduled backups through the API by using the API operations described in the [Cloud Databases API Reference](https://developer.rackspace.com/docs/cloud-databases/v1/api-reference/automated-backups/).
+You can enable, modify, and delete scheduled backups through the API by using the API operations that are described in the [Cloud Databases API Reference](https://developer.rackspace.com/docs/cloud-databases/v1/api-reference/automated-backups/).

 The following table provides a brief overview of the scheduled backup API